directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson50.md

 The setup is both clever and amusing as the babies are imitating adults enjoying a movie. <br/>
 The bold colors and their synchronized poses create a quirky, entertaining image that's both charming and slightly surreal.  <br/>
 Scattered popcorn at their feet adds to the relaxed, movie-watching vibe.<br/>
-Their neatly styled hair and chubby upper bodies are hilariously reminiscent of three middle-aged men with loose physiques.<br/>
+Their neatly styled hair and chubby upper bodies humorously resemble that of three middle-aged men with loose physiques.<br/>
 <br/>
-(123 words)
+(121 words)
 {{</card>}}